-TABLE D-1 PUBLIC PARTICIPATION TECHNIQUES EVALUATION
+TABLE 1 PUBLIC INVOLVEMENT/PARTICIPATION TECHNIQUES EVALUATION

 Public Involvement Tool Performance Measure Performance Goal Actions to be Taken to Meet Goal Public Participation Plan No measure used.
 The PPP should reflect the policies and preferences of the MPO.
 None.
 The PPP will be updated every three years, and will include the improvement strategies determined through public involvement evaluations.
 MPO Website Number of hits to site.
 Minimum of 25 hits a quarter, with a goal of increasing hits by 3% per quarter.
 Use other public involvement tools to promote the use of the website.
-MPO Database Number of returned mail and e-mail items.
+MPO Database Number of returned mail items.
 Maximum of 2% return rate per mailing.
 Immediately correct database when mail is returned.
+MPO Newsletter Phone calls, letters, e-mails, number of returned newsletters.
+Maximum of 2% return rate per mailing.
+Continue providing information that gets favorable attention; correct or improve items that receive negative feedback.
 Press Releases Phone calls, letters, or e-mails from media or public.
 None.
 Keep media continually informed of meetings and opportunities for public input.
 Legal Ads Phone calls, letters, or e-mails from media or public.
 None.
 Provide plan review notices and meeting announcements to newspaper in timely manner, so the public can be effectively notified and the news media can highlight upcoming meetings and issues.
 Cable TV Announcements Phone calls, letters, or e-mails from public.
 Minimum of 5% of public involvement meeting attendees/survey respondents in coverage areas indicate that they saw the meeting notice.
 Provide plan review notices and meeting announcements to Mayor's office in timely manner, so announcements can be broadcast more frequently.
 Project Specific Websites Phone calls, letters, e-mails from public, number of site hits.
 Minimum of 25 hits a month when used, with a goal of increasing hits by 3% over life of page.
 Use other public involvement tools to promote the use of the website.
-Social Media Establish a baseline of "followers", "shares", "likes", and "comments."
-Attempt a 3% increase of interaction per quarter.
-Advertise use of social media via MPO website, cable tv announcements, other partner websites, letterhead, and public meeting notices.

-TABLE D-1 PUBLIC PARTICIPATION TECHNIQUES EVALUATION (Continued)
+TABLE 1 PUBLIC INVOLVEMENT/PARTICIPATION TECHNIQUES EVALUATION (Continued)